 Our 2016 Collaborative was a great success!
 Thank you to all the folks who joined me and made it an amazing experience for all involved.
 Our “train-in” in San Juan with foster caregivers of dogs slated for transport and rehoming opened a lot of eyes to the benefits of training with food.

 You do not need to be a professional dog trainer to enjoy this dog-focused travel adventure.
-This adventure is open to both men and women over the age of 18.
-Our group will include dog trainers & others interested in improving their dog training mechanics and sharing force-free training practices with pet owners, rescue groups and shelter staff on the islands of Puerto Rico & Vieques.
+This adventure is open to folks over the age of 18.
+Our group will include dog trainers & others interested in improving their dog training mechanics and sharing human and efficient training practices with pet owners, rescue groups and shelter staff on the islands of Puerto Rico & Vieques.

 The group will be met in San Juan.
 Our hotel is a short walk to the beach where you can enjoy a walk or dip in the ocean.
 In the evening we will enjoy a meal at a restaurant serving typical Puerto Rican food and have an orientation to our adventure.